viviantest98/mcs-monitor/README.md

-# API Server Monitor
+# Server Monitor

 ## How it works

-The application will poll the apiserver running on dev-monet every 1 minute and log the status to elasticsearch which can be visualized and generate report later on so we can see the uptime and downtime.
+The application will poll a server running on a node every 1 minute and log the status to elasticsearch which can be visualized and generate report later on so we can see the uptime and downtime.
 Also it will sends an alert email so someone can address the issue.
 The elasticsearch is installed and configured on a host and index mapping is created prior to run the application.